 In this part, I will describe what QAs do and when they do it.
 The stages I’ll describe are common (and generalized) parts of the software testing life cycle (STLC).

 Stage 1 – Requirements Gathering

-This is the most important stage, in my opinion.
+This is the most important stage in the testing Python app process, in my opinion.
 During the first meeting, clients describe in general what they want.
 They outline the functionality of the desired app or service and what features it should include, but rarely the technologies they want it to include.